exargon/superperm2midi/README.md

 The script already contains a couple of common 7, 6 and 5 note scales

-You can choose between even lengths on the notes, note length base on the edge-weight of the graph of the superpermutation and note lengths based on the distance to neighbouring elements of the same type.
+You can choose between even lengths on the notes, note lengths based on the edge-weight of the graph of the superpermutation and note lengths based on the distance to neighbouring elements of the same type.

 ## dependencies